l04m33/carthage/README.markdown

 It's a TCP server framework written in Erlang.
 It mimics some web frameworks, featuring middleware etc.

-What's so good about it?
+What's so cool about it?
 ------------------------

 1. TCP streams are packed into messages for you.
 You can focus on processing